-Definitely sign up for Paribus and Giving Assistant if you plan to shop at Amazon at all, and especially if you have the Chase Freedom and/or Discover It cards (and thank you for using my links if you’d like to get either!).
+Definitely sign up for Paribus and Giving Assistant if you plan to shop, especially if you have the Chase Freedom and/or Discover It cards (and thank you for using my links if you’d like to get either!).

 I’ve saved about $12 total the past couple of months from these services.
 Nothing crazy, but I sure won’t turn it down.

-It’s money I wouldn’t have otherwise had because I wouldn’t have sought about any price adjustments, and no other portal gives cash back from Amazon shopping.
+It’s money I wouldn’t have otherwise had because I wouldn’t have sought about any price adjustments.

 In my opinion, both services are great complements to the upcoming holiday season.